 Methane Ice on the Seafloor

-Hydrate Ridge is an optimal place for ocean observatories to examine the temporal evolution of these dynamic systems, to determine the fluxes of methane from the seafloor into the ocean, and to understand the biogeochemical coupling associated with gas-hydrate formation and destruction.
-One of the Regional Scale Nodes study sites will be located at Hydrate Ridge.
+Southern Hydrate Ridge is an optimal place for the OOI Cabled Array to examine the temporal evolution of these dynamic systems, to determine the fluxes of methane from the seafloor into the ocean, and to understand the biogeochemical coupling associated with gas-hydrate formation and destruction.
+The area hosts multiple sites where methane gas is exiting the seafloor, forming plumes that rise several hundred meters above the seafloor.
+Since 2014, this site has hosted a suite of cabled instruments to monitor chemical, biological, geological and physical processes at this site.
 The real-time interactive capabilities of the cabled observatory are critical to studying gas-hydrate systems because many of the key processes may occur over short time scales and will require adaptive response and sampling capabilities that include fluid sampling, increases in data accumulation rates and imagery from cameras, and in situ manipulation of chemical sensors.

-As outlined in the Gas-Hydrate Observatories Workshop (2007), the high power and bandwidth capability of the OOI Regional Scale Nodes is required to enable humanmade perturbations to the system (e.g., fluid pumping; heating of the system to avoid hydrate formation during fluid sampling or to perturb the hydrates), operations that include downhole seismic and/or electromagnetic sources, multiyear deployments that are needed to capture the various time scales operating in this system, and the need for real-time intervention to capture infrequent events or otherwise change experiment parameters that could not be made by passive monitoring.
+As outlined in the Gas-Hydrate Observatories Workshop (2007), the high power and bandwidth capability of the OOI Cabled Array is required to enable operations that include downhole seismic and/or electromagnetic studies, multiyear deployments that are needed to capture the various time scales operating in this system, and the need for real-time intervention to capture infrequent events or otherwise change experiment parameters that could not be made by passive monitoring.
 Significant expansion capabilites at this experimental site will provide access to a wealth of follow-on experiments that may include downhole observatories and incorporation of autonomous vehicles for repeat, high-resolution mapping and imaging of the methane seeps and deposits, associated biota, and plumes.